 Join a local chapter and attend a volunteer training session to find out which frogs and toads are in your area and when each can be heard calling.
 Learn to identify species by call, locate and register a wetland site, and collect and submit observations to the nationwide dataset.

 Volunteer training emphasizes the nature of science as it relates to frog and toad call identification and reporting.
 Lecture and course material focus on the ways in which volunteers contribute to FrogWatch USA's long-term, large-scale scientific knowledge base.
 By following systematic and standardized data collection protocols, volunteers contribute to the understanding of local frog and toad species presence as well as their natural history, range, and behavior.
-Volunteer training opportunities are available in-person and online.
+Volunteer training opportunities are available in-person at local chapters and online.

 The FrogWatch USA online training courses are now available!
 The volunteer training course gives you the training and tools needed to become a successful citizen scientist, and guides you through the processes of collecting and entering FrogWatch USA data.
 Learn more and enroll.